 Risk Summary of Control Mechanisms Administering Authority unaware of structural changes in an employer's membership (e.g. large fall in employee members, large number of retirements).
-The Administering Authority monitors membership movements on a quarterly basis, via a report from the administrator at quarterly meetings.
-This is a new requirement.
 Administering Authority not advised of an employer closing to new entrants.
-The Actuary may be instructed to consider revising the Rates and Adjustments certificate to increase an employer's contributions (under Regulation 38 of the Benefits Regulations) between triennial valuations Some deficit contributions are expressed as monetary amounts (see Annex A).
-Administering Authority failing to commission the Fund Actuary to carry out a termination valuation for a departing Admission Body and losing the opportunity to call in a debt.
-In addition to the Administering Authority monitoring membership movements on a quarterly basis, it requires employers with Best Value contractors to inform it of forthcoming changes.
-It also operates a diary system to alert it to the forthcoming termination of Best Value Admission Agreements.
+The Administering Authority monitors membership movements on a quarterly basis.
+The Actuary may be instructed to consider revising the Rates and Adjustments certificate to increase an employer's contributions (under Regulation 38 of the Administration Regulations) between triennial valuations Administering Authority failing to commission the Fund Actuary to carry out a termination valuation for a departing Admission Body and losing the opportunity to call in a debt.
+In addition to the Administering Authority monitoring membership movements on a quarterly basis, it requires employers with Transferee Admission contracts to inform it of forthcoming changes.
+It also operates a diary system to alert it to the forthcoming termination of Transferee Admission Agreements.
 An employer ceasing to exist with insufficient funding or adequacy of a bond.
 The Administering Authority believes that it would normally be too late to address the position if it was left to the time of departure.
 The risk is mitigated by: Seeking a funding guarantee from another scheme employer, or external body, wherever possible.
 Alerting the prospective employer to its obligations and encouraging it to take independent actuarial advice.
-Vetting prospective employers before admission.
+Vetting prospective employers before Vetting prospective employers before admission.
 Where permitted and appropriate under the regulations requiring a